 In Table 8-1 the school should provide a count of the number of intellectual contributions produced by the faculty members employed in the most recently completed regular academic year and aggregated by discipline.
 The counts in the "portfolio" section should be the same as the counts in the "types" section of the table.
 The number of contributions must represent a non-duplicated count for co-authored publications.
-The count identifies the intellectual contributions for the most recently completed regular accreditation cycle, produced by faculty who were employed in the most recently completed regular academic year; therefore, as a general rule, it is the faculty included in Table 3-1 whose intellectual contributions are included in Table 8-1, with the following notable exceptions, which are not included in Table 8-1:
+The count identifies the intellectual contributions for the most recently completed regular academic year; therefore, as a general rule, it is the faculty included in Table 3-1 whose intellectual contributions are included in Table 8-1;